 Two days before Honduras voted, Trump pardoned the country's former president from a 45-year drug trafficking sentence, endorsed his party's candidate, and threatened to cut all U.S. aid if the opposition won.
-The candidate he backed won by 0.74 percent after a three-week count marred by system crashes, midnight data flips, and fraud allegations.
-Honduras now pivots back toward Washington after two years of courting Beijingโbut the Congress president is refusing to validate the results, calling them an 'electoral coup.'
+The candidate Trump backed won by 0.74 percent—after a three-week count marred by system crashes, midnight data flips, and fraud allegations.
+Honduras pivots back toward Washington after two years courting Beijing, but the Congress president is refusing to validate the results, calling them an "electoral coup."

-This wasn't just an election.
-It was a test of how much pressure the U.S. can apply to steer a country's democratic process, and whether Trump's transactional diplomacy can reverse China's gains in America's backyard.
+The election tested how much pressure the U.S. can apply to steer a country's democratic process—and whether Trump's transactional diplomacy can reverse China's gains in America's backyard, where migration and drug routes matter.
 The margin was 27,026 votes.
-The stakes: migration flows, drug routes, and whether Taiwan loses another ally or gains one back.
-Asfura has already confirmed direct contact with Taiwan and pledged to restore diplomatic ties, while Honduras issued an international arrest warrant for the man Trump pardoned to help him win.
+Asfura confirmed direct contact with Taiwan and pledged to restore diplomatic ties, while Honduras issued an international arrest warrant for the man Trump pardoned to help him win.

 Narrowest win in Honduras' modern electoral history